yellowdog/python-examples/README.md

 ### Inspecting the Output of CSV Variable Substitution

 The `--process-csv-only` (or `-p`) option can be used with `yd-submit` to output the JSON Work Requirement after CSV variable substitutions only, prior to all other substitutions and property inheritance.

+### Using CSV Data with TOML-Only Work Requirement Specifications

+It's possible to use TOML only to derive a list of Tasks from CSV data -- i.e., the JSON Work Requirement can be omitted.
+To enable this:

+- Ensure that no JSON Work Requirement document is specified (no `workRequirementData` in the TOML file, or `--work-requirement` on the command line)
+- Insert the required CSV-supplied Mustache substitutions directly into the TOML properties, e.g. `arguments = ["{{arg_1}}", "{{arg_2}}"]`
+- Specify a single CSV file in the `csvFiles` TOML property, e.g. `csvFiles = ["wr_data.csv"]`

+When `yd-submit` is run, it will expand the Task list to match the number data rows in the CSV file.

 # Worker Pool Properties